animal-tree/Writing-stuff-2/Formal theory/Colossal-Misery.md

 # Theory of Colossal Misery
 ## By Shimon Mikhaelovich-Rabbinovich Lerman (Sam Lerman)

+(There are some really good ideas in this, it's just poorly written and not meant for sharing)

+I present to you notes I took unedited:

 ### Introduction

 We are on the surface of a 4D sphere (hyper-sphere).
 Like the Earth, every direction on that sphere leads back to itself.